niyathnair/Financial_Risk_Assesment/README.md

-# Market Risk Analysis Using GANs and BiGANs
+# Market Risk Analysis Using BiGANs

 This notebook provides a practical approach to analyzing market risk using advanced statistical techniques and machine learning models, with a focus on **Generative Adversarial Networks (GANs)**.
 GANs, especially Bidirectional GANs (BiGANs), are increasingly valuable in finance for tasks like risk assessment, anomaly detection, and data simulation, offering new ways to evaluate and predict market uncertainties.